-- Any Oklahoma employer is eligible regardless of company type or size.
+- Any Texas employer is eligible regardless of company type or size.

-- Nominated company must have operations in Oklahoma.
+- Nominated company must have operations in Texas.

 - Nominator does not have to be an employee of the company being nominated.

 - Previous award recipients are eligible for nomination.

 - Applications must be submitted by February 28, 2022 at 11:59 PM CST

 - Exemplary Award Recipient Employers who are exceptional due to their emphasis on transportation safety in the workplace and beyond in addressing driver behavior.

 - Award Recipient Employers who make transportation safety a priority in their health and safety management system.

 - Honorable Mention Employers that are worthy of recognition due to their efforts in the area of transportation safety.